Advancing Semi-Supervised Learning for Automatic Post-Editing: Data-Synthesis by Mask-Infilling with Erroneous Terms: Introduction

 \section{Introduction}

-Automatic post-editing (APE)~\citep{chatterjee-etal-2015-exploring, chatterjee-2020:findings} is a field of study that seeks to correct errors in machine translation (MT) outputs to provide high-quality translations.
-Generally, APE is regarded as a multi-source sequence-to-sequence problem (Figure~\ref{fig:APE}) as it simultaneously takes a source text ($src$) and its MT output ($mt$) to produce a post-edited text ($pe$).
-Due to this nature of APE, supervised learning of APE models requires training data that have the form $\langle src, mt, pe \rangle$, where $pe$ is assumed to be a product of \textbf{minimal correction} on $mt$, which is an underlying assumption of APE \citep{bojar-etal-2015-findings}.
+Automatic post-editing (APE)~\citep{chatterjee-etal-2015-exploring, chatterjee-2018:findings} is a study of correcting errors in machine translation (MT) outputs to provide high-quality (publishable) translations.
+APE can be conceptually framed as a multi-source sequence-to-sequence problem, as depicted in Figure~\ref{fig:APE}, which concurrently takes both a source text ($src$) and its machine-translated text ($mt$) to generate a post-edited text ($pe$).
+This process can be succinctly represented as a mapping of \mbox{$(src, mt) \to pe$}, and is typically addressed through supervised learning methods.

-However, the quantity of currently available human-made (gold-standard) APE triplets is heavily insufficient to train a sequence-to-sequence APE model robustly.
-Thus, `semi-supervised learning' leveraging synthetic data in addition to gold-standard data for model training has been adopted widely; accordingly, a fair number of studies~\citep{junczys-dowmunt-2016:log-linear_combinations, negri-2018:escape, lee-etal-2020-noising, lee-etal-2021-adaptation} have attempted to explore data-synthesis methods to obtain high-quality synthetic training data.

-In particular, there have been several studies~\citep{negri-2018:escape, lee-etal-2020-noising, lee-etal-2021-adaptation} that utilize parallel corpora, which comprise pairs of a source text ($src$) and its reference text ($ref$): $\langle src, ref \rangle$, which is also called a `bitext'.
-Such methods have a common feature that bitexts' $ref$ are used to server as $pe$ in synthetic APE triplets, yet each method differs in its method to create $mt$ data to construct synthetic APE triplets.

-One such method~\citep{negri-2018:escape} is to create $mt$ by simply translating $src$ with an MT system.
-Although being plausible in that this method creates synthetic triplets in the same manner as gold-standard triplets are created, this method has the limitation that $ref$ is not guaranteed to be a product of minimal correction on $mt$.
-Thus, $mt$ created with this method is likely to contain a much larger amount of error than gold-standard $mt$.

-Another approach~\citep{lee-etal-2020-noising} is to create $mt$ by randomly injecting noise into $ref$ with regards to the actual quantity of errors appearing in gold-standard $mt$.
-Even though this method may successfully reflect the distribution of the error quantities in gold-standard $mt$, the resulting synthetic $mt$ still could be significantly distant from an MT output qualitatively because the injected noise is not originated by an MT system.

-To amalgamate the advantages of those two approaches, we propose a data-synthesis method using parallel corpora to obtain synthetic $mt$ that contain errors that are likely to appear in an MT output while controlling the quantity of errors in the synthetic $mt$ by following the error-quantity distribution of gold-standard $mt$.

-Our approach, \textbf{MLM noising}, is inspired by the ``masked language model'' (MLM; \citealt{devlin-etal-2019-bert}), which predicts a proper substitute for each masked token \texttt{<MASK>} in an input sequence.
-The basic idea of this approach is to let an MLM substitute each \texttt{<MASK>} with an `erroneous' token that is likely to appear in an MT output while restricting the number of \texttt{<MASK>} to the number of errors contained in gold-standard $mt$.

-Also, to further improve the quality of synthetic data created with our approach, we propose \textbf{corpus interleaving}, which is to incorporate our synthetic data into an existing synthetic data (both are made of the same bitexts) by adopting our new triplet if it is considered better than the original triplet.